mpetrovich/stylemark/README.md

 logo: (optional) Relative filepath or absolute URL of your logo

 sidebar:
-  bgColor: (optional) Background color of the sidebar; hex colors should be quoted
+  background: (optional) Background color of the sidebar; hex colors should be quoted
   textColor: (optional) Text color of the sidebar; hex colors should be quoted

 doctypeTag: (optional) For example iframes, the HTML doctype to use; defaults to "<!doctype html>"